RustinS/B.Sc.ProjectReport/README.md

-## GraphViNE Persian Report
+## Texture Synthesis For Objects With Repetitive Patters Persian Report

-this repository contains a persian report of [GraphViNE](https://github.com/gsoosk/GraphViNE), a novel machine learning method to accelerate virtual network embeding problem.
+This repository contains a persian report of [Texture Synthesis For Objects With Repetitive Patters]()